 I found myself in nearby Hillsborough, NC for almost 2 weeks and was worried it would be boring.
 It’s one of those local cities where you say “eh, there’s nothing there”.
 And it’s a little too far to just “go see”.

 In short, it somehow got on the “boring little town” list.

-Beyond its quaint downtown streets lined with great restaurants, and more places to walk and hike than one would expect, it also has a rich history.
+Beyond its quaint downtown streets lined with great restaurants, and more places to walk and hike than one would expect, it also has a big part in North Carolina’s rich history.

 On top of that, it offers free on-street parking and a free parking deck.
 This won me over as I am a huge fan of free parking.